sue-guo/web-code/README.md

-This is a static html page, with css and part of js
+This is a blog website， the front end is HTML, javascript, and CSS, the back end is PHP, and Mysql for database.
+Using Xampp to support.